curry0622/Parallel-Matrix-Multiplication/src/seq/RESULT.md

 | 9000000.in  | 1  | 1  | 1  | 305.558    |
 | 16000000.in | 1  | 1  | 1  | TLE killed |
 | 25000000.in | 1  | 1  | 1  | TLE killed |

+Note: **TLE killed** means that the program got killed because of the runtime limit on the apollo server.